drunkenpacket/drunkenpacket.github.io/README.md

 * From a checkout, use `hugo server -D` to render the site with `hugo` and have it auto-reload.
 Some changes don't seem to auto-reload.
 But Hugo is extremely fast so just kill it and run again if in doubt.

+# Building
+Update and push this and github will tell the server to deploy a new version of the server.